 The Leo A Daly firm (whose office is at 1201 Connecticut Avenue) assessed the space and made a site plan showing there could be space for nine additional trees, after good soil and rooting space are provided.

-For more on the plan see our Tree Plaza Press Release.
+More on the 2015 plan is at our Tree Plaza Press Release.